Skip to main content

 yield dlt.resource(get_resource(endpoint), name=endpoint)

-You can create, attach and configure schema that will be used when loading the source.
+You can create, attach, and configure schemas that will be used when loading the source.

-Do not extract data in source function.
+Do not extract data in the source function.
 Leave that task to your resources if possible.
-Source function is executed immediately when called (contrary to resources which delay execution - like Python generators).
+The source function is executed immediately when called (contrary to resources which delay execution - like Python generators).
 There are several benefits (error handling, execution metrics, parallelization) you get when you extract data in pipeline.run or pipeline.extract.

-If this is impractical (for example you want to reflect a database to create resources for tables) make sure you do not call source function too often.
+If this is impractical (for example, you want to reflect a database to create resources for tables), make sure you do not call the source function too often.
 See this note if you plan to deploy on Airflow

 You can access resources present in a source and select which of them you want to load.
-In case of hubspot resource above we could select and load "companies", "deals" and "products" resources:
+In the case of the hubspot resource above, we could select and load the "companies", "deals", and "products" resources:

 from hubspot import hubspot